 TGac Editor, please change the existing text (TGac D2.1, P120L40-41) as below.

-If the backoff procedure is invoked because of reason b) above and the AC is a secondary AC in an MU transmission, neither the value of CW[AC] nor the backoff timer shall be changed.
+If the backoff procedure is invoked because of reason b) above and the AC is a secondary AC in an MU transmission, the value of CW[AC] shall be kept unchanged.
+The backoff timer of the secondary AC shall also be kept unchanged unless it has a value of zero, in which case the secondary AC shall randomly choose a new timer value within the CW[AC].

 Sub-clause 9.19.2.5: 4411